mitzu-io/homepage/content/english/about.md

   enable: true
   title: "People In Need"
   content: |-
-    Mitzu open-source can be interesting for people who any of these skills
+    Mitzu open-source can be interesting for people who have any of these skills
       - python developer
       - data analyst
       - data scientist